In the business world, the termination of an employee is a common occurrence.

 Not only will this make your business documentation look more formal; it will also speed up the process when you need to generate documentation for your team.

-Sign up for a free 14-day trial, and see how PandaDoc can change the way you do business.
+Sign up for a free demo, and see how PandaDoc can change the way you do business.

 Parties other than PandaDoc may provide products, services, recommendations, or views on PandaDoc’s site (“Third Party Materials”).
 PandaDoc is not responsible for examining or evaluating such Third Party Materials, and does not provide any warranties relating to the Third Party Materials.
 Links to such Third Party Materials are for your convenience and does not constitute an endorsement of such Third Party Materials.